Mother, Washing Dishes

 Summary of Mother, Washing Dishes

-- “Mother, Washing Dishes” As a Representative of Familial Love: Susan Meyers opens the poem with third person feminine gender used for her mother, saying she has never made them do anything at home.
+- “Mother, Washing Dishes” As a Representative of Familial Love: Susan Meyers opens the poem with the third person feminine gender used for her mother, saying she has never made them do anything at home.
 This is true regarding domestic chores that her mother used to take care of.
-She and her sisters used to think that someday they would train their own kids to assist them and that they would not end up like their mother doing chores in the kitchen without forcing them to help her.
-Even if they used to offer her assistance, she did not let them wash the gummy plates having eggs and gravy in them, thinking it would be hard for them.
-However, there is another supposition in their minds that she might guard the window, she does not want to leave the activities going on around the window such as the gloss of the magnolia, or the school traffic, or the sunsets or the mail truck and so on.
+In the past, both she and her sisters held the belief that, in the future, they would personally teach their own children to help them out, ensuring they wouldn’t experience the same fate as their mother, who performed kitchen chores without any coercion.
+Even if they used to offer her help, she did not let them wash the gummy plates having eggs and gravy in them, thinking it would be hard for them.
+Despite this, they also entertain the possibility that she might choose to stay near the window, captivated by the mesmerizing gloss of the magnolia, the lively school traffic, the stunning sunsets, and the familiar sight of the mail truck, along with other activities happening in that vicinity.

 literary devices bring attraction, beauty, and diversity in poetic language.
 Susan Meyers has also used some literary devices in this poem whose analysis is as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /i/ and /e/ in “We’d clear the table instead – so my sister and I teased” the sound of /o/ in “The one chore she spared us; gummy plates” and the sound of /e/ in “and not end up like her, after every meal stuck.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /i/ and /e/ in “We’d clear the table instead – so my sister and I teased” the sound of /a/ in “The one chore she spared us; gummy plates”.

-- Consonance: Consonance is the repetition of consonant sounds in the same line such as the sound of /s/ and /d/ in “we’d clear the table instead – so my sister and I teased” and the sound of /s/ and /f/ in “Sunset, finches at the feeder.
+- Consonance: Consonance is the repetition of consonant sounds in the same line, such as the sound of /s/ and /d/ in “we’d clear the table instead – so my sister and I teased” and the sound of /s/ and /t/ in “Sunset, finches at the feeder.
 First sightings.”

 Sunset, finches at the feeder.
 First sightings